AmeliaMiddleton/TestAzureActionGitHub/README.md

 ### **Option A: Automated Setup with PowerShell Script**

+**New in this version**: The script now **always prompts for all values** instead of using defaults, making it more interactive and user-friendly!

 **Prerequisites:**
 - Azure CLI installed ([Download here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli))
 - Logged in to Azure (`az login`)